Learn all about the key differences between infertile and fertile ovulation discharge

 However, this can vary from one individual to another.
 Likewise, cycle to cycle– so it’s best to use ovulation tests to identify your own personal LH surge.
 Once you detect the LH surge, you’ll want to have intercourse within 24-36 hours.
 By understanding how ovulation tests work and how to interpret their results, you can increase the chance of getting a positive pregnancy test.

 While probability of childbirth is similar between groups, women with PCOS need longer time to get pregnant.
 Earlier diagnosis and intervention can shorten the time to get pregnant with PCOS and improve the chances for live birth.
 You need to educate yourself and seek care from fertility specialists.
 It is also important that you start as early as possible.
-Let’s take a deeper look at PCOS.
+Let’s take a deeper look at the introduction to PCOS.

 Getting pregnant with PCOS, but what is it?